-React is mainly a tool for building user interfaces – the display a user views, understands, and interacts with.
+React is mainly a tool or front-end development programming language for building user interfaces – the display a user views, understands, and interacts with.
 Think of it like your device’s touchscreen wherein certain taps translate into commands that our devices follow to perform certain tasks.
 Furthermore, it is where feedback is shown after the machine executes our orders.

 Being declarative is one of React’s main characteristics.
 This means that it focuses more on what we want and less on our way of doing it.
 Once we declare statements in its language, it translates them into the User Interface we desire.
 It’s simple, efficient, and direct to the point.

 Consequently, learning React paves the way to developing with React Native – which can essentially be a foundation for your native applications on both Android and iOS.
 You can also write your own Native Module in React’s language and add it to the React Native library.

 Released in 2014, Vue’s creator and former Google Creative Technologist Evan You originally called it a library that uses Model-View-Viewmodel (MVVM) data bindings to create interfaces.
 As a simple explanation, the Model is the true data, the View is the data’s presentation and its related behaviors, and the Viewmodel is their middleman, responsible for making them work together while keeping their individual features apart.